-Common issues found on Boiler feed water
+Common issues found on boiler due to feed water quality

 - Problems will then arise when the water is used in the boiler.
 The types of problem will depend on the type of impurities and in which quantities they are present.
 The most common problems are:

 - The corrosion processes can affect boilers in the following ways:

 “General wastage” is the overall reduction of metal thickness and is common in heating surface areas, such as boiler tube walls.
 This “thinning” of boiler tubes is often found in boilers having open feed systems (mostly auxiliary boilers) without any protective treatment.
 An example of wastage is given in the figure below.

 1.1 Pitting Corrosion

 - “Pitting” is the most serious form of waterside corrosion and is the result of the formation of irregular pits in the metal surface as shown in the figure below.
 Evidence of pitting is usually found in the boiler shell around the water level and is most likely caused by poor storage procedures when the boiler is shut down for lengthy periods, and by inadequate Oxygen scavenging.